pschool-in/curriculum/content/social/community-life-3.md

 Law and order, Health, Forest

 Who ensures the proper functioning of the educational department in a district?
-Chief Educational Officer, Forest Officer, Forest Officer
+Chief Educational Officer, Forest Officer, Police Officer

 Who advises on the sanitation of the district?
 Health Officer, Forest Officer, Revenue Officer